Use your own identity provider with Amazon Athena

 Connect to Athena

-The user must specify the role ARN to assume, and then select the OAuth config installed earlier.
+The user must specify the AWS Role ARN (Amazon Resource Name) to assume, and then, under OAuth Provider, select the OAuth config installed earlier.
+Note the drop-down menu to select a config will only appear if there are multiple configurations to choose from.

 When properly configured, the user is redirected to the IDP to authenticate and authorize tokens for Tableau.
 Tableau receives openid and refresh tokens.
 AWS is able to validate the token and signature from the IDP, extract the claims from the token, look up the mapping of claims to IAM role, and either permit or block Tableau from assuming the role on the user’s behalf.